integreat-io/integreat/README.md

 }
 ```

+The endpoint will be picked according to the matching properties, unless an
+endpoint id is supplied as an `endpoint` property of `payload`.

 #### `GET_META`
-Gets metadata for a source, using the `getMeta` endpoint.
+Get metadata for a source.
+Normal endpoint matching is applied, but it's
+common practice to define an endpoint matching the `GET_META` action.

 The action returns an object with a `data` property, which contains the `source`
 (the source id) and `meta` object with the metadata set as properties.